What is it?

 Third person omniscient is a great choice when you have a complex plot with several main and minor characters, who follow multiple story lines, moving towards a final resolution.
 It is ideal if your goal is to allow the reader to watch everything unfold, while the characters themselves aren’t aware of what’s going on.
 It is an excellent choice for certain genres, for example, a plot-driven crime thriller.

-Third person omniscient can be emotionally very cold, because it is the most distancing in terms of the reader and the characters.
-When it’s extreme omniscient, it might seem old-fashioned to the modern reader.
+Third person omniscient can be emotionally very cold, because it is the most distancing in terms of the reader and the narrator.

 Third Person Limited Close

 The main difference with Third Person close is that this POV focuses closely on one main character.
 In fact, the entire story is narrated from one character’s viewpoint.
 You, as the writer/narrator, can show what the POV character sees, hears, thinks, believes, and feels.
 But you can only show those things and nothing more.
 Showing anything the POV character doesn’t directly experience is out of bounds.

 This limited viewpoint gives the POV character and the reader the same information.
 It thereby closes the emotional distance between them, and is very effective at letting the reader share the character’s experience of the story.

 Third Person limited offers a nice balance between a plot-driven story and a character-driven story.
 It is often a good choice when the outer events of a linear plot are closely tied to the protagonist’s spiritual growth.

 Third Person Multiple is similar, but with two or more focus characters.

 With 3rd person, a scene might first be set, described from on high, through a neutral narrator’s voice.
 Afterwards, the narrator will need to enter the body and mind of the viewpoint character/s, to take on their persona/s, describing what they see, hear, think and smell, as well as how they talk and what they say.